macintux/twittler/README.md

 This is still very primitive (needs supervision, many functionality gaps remain, zero documentation) but is usable today.

-For the moment I have pulled all streaming code from master, but the `streaming` branch will have a sorta functional implementation.

 ## Dependencies

 * OAuth: [erlang-oauth](https://github.com/tim/erlang-oauth)